Applications 2023

 Who can apply for a NSFAS bursary?

-- Students who have registered previously, but before 2018, with a household income of R122k or less.
+• Students with a household income of R 350k or less

-- SASSA grant recipients (excluding SASSA Covid-19 grant recipients).
-South African Citizens.
+• SASSA grant recipients (excluding SASSA Covid-19 grant recipients).

 What do I need to do to apply?